 - Adequate Tools and Protection

 The ship was short on safety supplies.
-Some officers that were on bridge did not have binoculars or search lights.
-This fact, among many others, may have contributed to the officers only having 37 seconds to react before they hit the iceberg.
-Each minute gained could have saved hundreds more lives.
+Some officers that were on the bridge did not have binoculars or searchlights.
+This fact, among many others, may have contributed to the officers only had 37 seconds to react before they hit the iceberg.
+Each minute gained could have saved hundreds of more lives.

 - Emergency Backup

 There was another ship, Californian, within 30 miles of Titanic, that saw flares and heard emergency response requests.
 During investigations after the Titanic sinking, the U.S. Senate Subcommittee and the British Board of Trade both concluded that Californian could have rescued some of the 700 people that were left floating in the water for three hours before Carpathia made it to pick up the survivors.
 Why the Captain of Californian decided not to respond, and went back to sleep has different historical explanations.
 Some say he didn’t realize the seriousness of the situation, or that there was a miscommunication, while others claim it was negligence.
 Later the Vessel Emergency Response Plans were implemented by governing agencies in the U.S. and U.K. These plans included but are not limited to required training and emergency response from nearby vessels.
 (UK, 2008)

 - Agencies Formed and Protocol Set